US health panel backs Merck COVID pill | DW | 01.12.2021

 "The [RNA polymerase] sequence of the omicron variant is not very different," said Merck scientist Daria Hazuda.
 "You would predict that it should be equally active."

-Pfizer Inc pill has also submitted a rival pill, Paxlovid, which has not raised concerns linked to viral mutation.
+Pfizer Inc has submitted a rival pill, Paxlovid, which has not raised concerns linked to viral mutation.
 It is a protease inhibitor, a family of drugs that includes pills used in standard HIV and hepatitis C treatment.
-The drug showed an 89% reduction in hospitalizations and deaths in its clinical trial.
-This drug could be considered by the FDA in the following months.
+The drug showed an 89% reduction in hospitalizations and deaths in its clinical trial and could be considered by the FDA in the following months.